DeNetPRO/storage-protocol/README.md

 Storage Protocol made by DeNet Team.

-> Proof Of Storage contract help nodes and customers got consensys and automated scalability work without 100% uptime from customers.
-But node, need to be online always.

 [![Build Status](https://github.com/denetpro/storage-protocol/workflows/CI/badge.svg)](https://github.com/denetpro/storage-protocol/actions)
 [![Coverage Status](https://coveralls.io/repos/github/denetpro/storage-protocol/badge.svg?branch=to-deploy)](https://coveralls.io/github/denetpro/storage-protocol/?branch=to-deploy)

+Storage protocol consist of two dependent applications - storage node, and ProofOfStorage validation algorithm..
+The ProofOfStorage contract is the core feature that allows you to build decentralized storage on top of any EVM.

+## Main features of PoS contract

+> Proof Of Storage contract helps nodes and clients achieve consensus and auto-scalability without 100% uptime from client side.
+But the node must always be online.

+- No fees
+- No scaling limit
+- No need to create your own blockchain
+- No system-requirements for creating proof
+- Works with any EVM
+- Support any ERC20 tokens for payments
+- Gas limit of one proof lower than usual token swap.

 ## Dev Statuses